mozilla/glean/docs/user/debugging/debug-ping-view.md

   on how to re-enable it.
-- If no error is reported when triggering tagged pings, but the data won't show up on the dashboard, check if the `<application-id>` used is the same expected by the Glean pipeline (i.e. the one used to publish the application on the Google Play Store or Apple App Store).
+- If no error is reported when triggering tagged pings, but the data won't show up on the dashboard, check if the `<application-id>` used is the same as expected by the Glean pipeline (i.e. the one used to publish the application on the Google Play Store or Apple App Store).